 In 1998, after obtaining an LL.B (Hons) from Monash University, Sarah turned to the law, joining commercial law firm Allens Arthur Robinson which included a period working for News Corporation in New York.
 This led to Sarah starting her own media consultancy before taking on various commercial roles as Network Business Manager Programming with Channel 10 Sydney and Legal and Business Affairs Manager with National Indigenous TV.

 Inspired by her mother and a determination to be a strong local voice for her community, in 2010 Sarah contested the Federal seat of Corangamite, narrowly falling short.
-On 7 September 2013, Sarah was proudly elected the Member for Corangamite in what was then the most marginal seat in the country.
-Sarah was re-elected on 2 July 2016.
-She holds Corangamite by a margin of 3.1%.
+On 7 September 2013, Sarah was proudly elected the Federal Member for Corangamite and re-elected on 2 July 2016.